watir/watirbook/link.md

 ### Text and Regular expression

-If you know only a portion of a string, you can use regular expression.
+If you know only a portion of a string, you can use regular expressions.

-For now, think of regular expression as a portion of a string with a strange syntax.
+For now, think of regular expressions as a string with a strange syntax.
 It looks like this: `/Programming Ruby/`.
-Please notice slashes.
+Please notice the slashes.

-When would you use regular expression?
-For example, you want to click a discussion by title, but the title changes form `On Dogs (1)` to `On Dogs (2)` after the first reply is posted.
+When would you use regular expressions?
+For example, you want to click on a discussion on a forum by its title, but the title changes form `On Dogs (1)` to `On Dogs (2)` after the first reply is posted.

 You could not use `"On Dogs"` to locate the link, because link text is `On Dogs (1)` and Watir will complain that it could not find it.

 You could use `"On Dogs (1)"` to locate the link the first time, but when link text changes to `On Dogs (2)`, Watir will no longer be able to find the link.

-In that case, you could say to Watir: `Well, I know the portion of the string.` and it will happily look at all strings until it finds the one that matches the portion you have provided.
+In that case, you could tell Watir: `Well, I know the portion of the string.` and it will happily look at all strings until it finds the one that matches the portion you have provided.

 In our example, we will use `/Programming Ruby/`.
-To click a link that has `Programming Ruby` in text, use one of the following (for now we do not care if there is any text before or after `Programming Ruby`):
+To click on a link that has the `Programming Ruby` text, use one of the following (for now we do not care if there is any text before or after `Programming Ruby`):

     browser.link(:text, /Programming Ruby/).click
     browser.link(:text => /Programming Ruby/).click